allenai/allennlp/tutorials/getting_started/creating_a_model.md

 We don't *need* to, but we also make a few other changes

-* following [Peters, Ammar, Bhagavatula, and Power 2017](https://www.semanticscholar.org/paper/Semi-supervised-sequence-tagging-with-bidirectiona-Peters-Ammar/73e59cb556351961d1bdd4ab68cbbefc5662a9fc), we use a GRU character encoding as well as a GRU for our phrase encoder
+* following [Peters, Ammar, Bhagavatula, and Power 2017](https://www.semanticscholar.org/paper/Semi-supervised-sequence-tagging-with-bidirectiona-Peters-Ammar/73e59cb556351961d1bdd4ab68cbbefc5662a9fc), we use a
+  Gated Recurrent Unit (GRU) character encoder as well as a GRU for our phrase encoder
-* we also start with pretrained GloVe vectors for our token embeddings
+* we also start with pretrained [GloVe vectors](https://nlp.stanford.edu/projects/glove/) for our token embeddings
 * we add a regularizer that applies a L2 penalty just to the `transitions` parameters to help avoid overfitting
 * we add a `test_data_path` and set `evaluate_on_test` to true.